 Other than price, the biggest difference between the two trains is space.
 The Gatwick Express is made for airport transfers.
 Therefore, there is space for luggage, and you will more than likely find a seat.
 The Southern Railway is a commuter train.
 These can get very crowded and do not have a place for luggage.

 Both services accept Oyster Pay as You Go.
-You can read more about Oyster in our post on Getting Around London section of this guide.
+You can read more about Oyster in our post on Getting Around London using Public Transportation.

-Use ThamesLink railway for trains to the eastern side of the city.
+There’s also the ThamesLink railway for trains to the eastern side of the city.
 London Bridge, Blackfriars, Farringdon and St. Pancras are all on the direct line.
-It takes about 45 minutes to an hour to get to St. Pancras on the other side of London.
+It takes about 45-minutes to an hour to get to St. Pancras on the other side of London.
 This is also a commuter train, so can get very busy in peak hours.
 It is roughly the same price as taking the Southern Railway.

 Bus, Taxi, or Uber from Gatwick Airport